nullstack/nullstack.github.io/articles/renderable-components.md

 export default List;
 ```

 > ✨ Sometimes you will notice keys in the map.
-Learn more about [instance keys](/instance-keys)
+Learn more about the [instance key](/instance-key).

 ## Caveats